 LLMs demonstrate remarkable capabilities across diverse applications; however, they often exhibit biases that reflect and amplify societal biases embedded in their training data~\cite{biasaskerpaper}.
 The prevalence of these biases raises significant ethical concerns, especially as LLMs become essential components in widely-used software systems.

-A growing body of research seeks to uncover and analyze social biases within LLMs~\cite{DBLP:conf/ci2/KotekDS23, DBLP:journals/corr/abs-2308-10149, biasaskerpaper, DBLP:conf/fat/OvalleGDJCGZ023, DBLP:journals/corr/abs-2310-08780, DBLP:conf/emnlp/WanPSGCP23, DBLP:conf/emnlp/SmithHKPW22, DBLP:journals/sigkdd/ChuWZ24}, highlighting the potential for these models to perpetuate—and even intensify—existing human stereotypes.
-For instance, Kotek et al.~\cite{DBLP:conf/ci2/KotekDS23} find that LLMs are 3–6 times more likely to associate occupations with stereotypical gender roles, amplifying gender biases beyond both societal perceptions and actual job statistics.
-Similarly, Wan et al.~\cite{DBLP:conf/emnlp/WanPSGCP23} identify gender biases in ChatGPT's outputs for recommendation letters, where female candidates (e.g., `Kelly') are often described as warm and friendly, while male candidates (e.g., `Joseph') are portrayed as having stronger leadership qualities, thus reinforcing gender stereotypes in professional contexts.
-Salinas et al.~\cite{DBLP:journals/corr/abs-2310-08780} reveal that LLMs harbor hidden biases in their internal knowledge structures, which can surface through specific prompting strategies, exposing underlying stereotypes.
-Additionally, Wan et al.~\cite{biasaskerpaper} introduce BiasAsker, a framework that uses template-based input generation to craft questions aimed at triggering and measuring social biases in conversational AI systems.
-However, this research focuses on identifying biases in LLMs generally and the generated dataset cannot reveal biases that may emerge during role-playing.
+A growing body of research seeks to uncover and analyze social biases within LLMs~\cite{DBLP:conf/ci2/KotekDS23, biasaskerpaper, DBLP:journals/corr/abs-2310-08780, DBLP:conf/emnlp/WanPSGCP23, DBLP:journals/sigkdd/ChuWZ24,xiao2025bias}.
+For instance, Kotek et al.~\cite{DBLP:conf/ci2/KotekDS23} find that LLMs are 3–6 times more likely to associate occupations with stereotypical gender roles.
+Similarly, Wan et al.~\cite{DBLP:conf/emnlp/WanPSGCP23} identify gender biases in ChatGPT's recommendation letters, where female candidates (e.g., `Kelly') are described as warm and friendly while male candidates (e.g., `Joseph') are portrayed as strong leaders.
+Salinas et al.~\cite{DBLP:journals/corr/abs-2310-08780} reveal that LLMs harbor hidden biases that surface through specific prompting strategies.
+Additionally, Wan et al.~\cite{biasaskerpaper} introduce BiasAsker, a framework using template-based questions to trigger and measure social biases in conversational AI.
+However, this research only focuses on identifying biases in LLMs generally and is not explicitly designed for role-playing scenarios, as confirmed by our manual inspection.
+Thus, it cannot reveal biases that emerge during role-playing.